JBZoo/CI-Report-Converter/README.md

 In the next case, we will see how to integrate JetBrains UI with Code Sniffer deeply.
 I use PHPcs just as example.
 This is the most popular linter in PHP.
 However, the approach is independent of the programming language or unit testing framework.

-**Note:** Here's an example based on PHPUnit and PhpStorm, but you are not limited to PHP language.
+**NOTE:** Here's an example based on PHPUnit and PhpStorm, but you are not limited to PHP language.
 This is just an example to show the idea.
 So you can use any sort language to integrate style tests with JetBrains IDE.

 ```php